MacareuxDigital/concretecms-backup-shell/README.md

 #### CONCRETECMS MINIMUM option

 back up a SQL, and application (EXCEPT files), concrete, packages, updates folders and composer.*, index.php, robots.txt files.
-This is useful option if you want to backup all concreteCMS files BUT excluding inside of file managers.
+This is useful option if you want to backup all Concrete CMS files BUT excluding inside of file managers.

-This is useful option that you want to backup concreteCMS files, but not the file manager files.
-It won't backup any other non-concreteCMS files on the concreteCMS document root directory such as sitemap.xml, site verification files.
+This is useful option that you want to backup Concrete CMS files, but not the file manager files.
+It won't backup any other non-Concrete CMS files on the Concrete CMS document root directory such as sitemap.xml, site verification files.

 - --c5-min
 - --c5-minimum
 - -cm

-#### ALL concreteCMS option
+#### ALL CONCRETECMS option

 back up a SQL, and application, concrete, packages, updates folders and composer.*, index.php, robots.txt files.

-This is useful option if the concreteCMS root directory contains many non-concreteCMS folders.
-It won't backup any other non-concreteCMS files on the concreteCMS document root directory such as sitemap.xml, site verification files.
+This is useful option if the Concrete CMS root directory contains many non-Concrete CMS folders.
+It won't backup any other non-Concrete CMS files on the Concrete CMS document root directory such as sitemap.xml, site verification files.

 - --all-c5
 - -c